 Le Suquet

-Conclusion: Le Suquet is where to stay in Cannes for first-timers, history, culture, and panoramic views.
+Le Suquet is the best place to stay in Cannes for first-timers, history, culture, and panoramic views.

 Where to stay in Le Suquet